Artist works to merge artificial intelligence and art

-At the Seattle Art Fair, a glistening, golden object propped upon a wooden platform blabbers on as visitors circumambulate the display.
-An artificially intelligent (AI) voice-interactive project, the device called “Not the Only One” is designed to respond to people based on conversations that the multimedia artist, Stephanie Dinkins, had with her aunt and niece.
+At Seattle Art Fair, a glistening, golden object propped upon a wooden platform blabbers on as visitors circumambulate the display.
+An artificial-intelligence (AI) voice-interactive project, the device called “Not the Only One” is designed to respond to people based on conversations that the multimedia artist, Stephanie Dinkins, had with her aunt and niece.

-“I have to tell people it doesn’t compete with Alexa,” said Brooklyn-based Dinkins during the exhibit opening Thursday afternoon.
+“I have to tell people it doesn’t compete with Alexa,” said Brooklyn, New York-based Dinkins during the exhibit opening Thursday afternoon.

 Some visitors get frustrated with the project, which is still in beta form, she said, as it responds in unintelligible language or not at all in the presence of ambient noise.
 Such a quirk has proved challenging, since it’s mostly been displayed in galleries at universities, including Pittsburgh’s Carnegie Mellon and New York’s Stony Brook, following its debut in January 2018.